 WR250F runs the same KYB air-oil-separate closed chamber upside-down front fork as the YZ250F but with model-specific enduro settings to provide stable damping force.
 This suspension is acknowledged to be the best available on a production dirt bike and responds particularly well during the transition between the compression and rebound strokes.
 And because the suspension holds up well in the stroke, ground clearance is improved over the outgoing model.

 A lighter and less obtrusive forged aluminium sidestand is positioned to ensure plenty of ground clearance when riding through ruts and the like.
 The new stand sits higher and the amount it juts out from the chassis is reduced which helps prevent snagging.
 The weight of the stand has also been reduced by about 100g.
-This is the same as the 2019 model YZ250FX stand design.

 A new lightweight front wheel speed sensor connects to a highly precise speed display and with no more speedo drive, makes front wheel changes easier.
 The system features a pulse wheel and sensor system known for excellent reliability and provides the detailed speed information essential for enduro riding.
 Display includes low fuel warning light.